10 Email Mistakes Professionals Still Make in 2026—and How AI Fixes Them

 Getting the Tone Completely Wrong

 I've seen careers stall because someone consistently came across as too casual with executives or too formal with team members.
 The problem is that most people can't accurately assess their own tone—what feels normal to you might read completely differently to others.
+This self-awareness gap has become more problematic as workplace communication shifts increasingly to written channels where tone misinterpretation can escalate quickly.

 Tone problems manifest in several ways: